surface-security/django-sbomrepo/README.md

 # Software Composition Analysis by Surface Security

-## SCA app
-The SCA module is within the main surface app, docs and code are available in https://github.com/surface-security/surface/blob/sca/surface/sca.

 ## sbom-repo
-The SBOM repo has data from **OSV.dev** we're using it as a vulnerability database for the **SBOM repo**.
+The SBOM repo has data from **OSV.dev** we're using it as a vulnerability database.

+The SBOM repo is a complementary module of Surface SCA is within the main surface app, docs and code are available in https://github.com/surface-security/surface/blob/sca/surface/sca.

 ### Database Source